vlsi/MPS/AllTests/README.txt

   2.1.
 The patterns for JUnit tests on the must not be altered.

   2.2.
-The first test to be run must be "MakeMps".

-  2.3.
-The tests must be run in "fork per test" mode.
+All top-level tests must have a @BeforeClass static method that invokes make